Chapter XI · revised 28 April 2026

 Converting Between Entity Types

-If you convert from an LLC to a corporation, you replace the operating agreement with bylaws.
-If you convert from a corporation to an LLC, you replace bylaws with an operating agreement.
-The conversion process requires:
+Convert from an LLC to a corporation and you replace the operating agreement with bylaws.
+Convert from a corporation to an LLC and you replace bylaws with an operating agreement.
+The conversion process:

 Common Misconceptions

-Reality: No. Corporations use bylaws.
-If someone sends you an operating agreement template for your corporation, it is the wrong document.
+No. Corporations use bylaws.
+If someone sends you an operating-agreement template for your corporation, it is the wrong document.

-Reality: You need the one that matches your entity type.
+You need the one that matches your entity type.
 Having both creates confusion and potential conflicts.
-An LLC with bylaws or a corporation with an operating agreement signals that the owners may not understand their entity structure, which courts may consider when evaluating governance.
+An LLC with bylaws or a corporation with an operating agreement signals that the owners may not understand their entity, which courts may consider when evaluating governance.